alimaredia/qna-improvements/README.md

 ## Get Started with InstructLab

-Check out the [Community README] (https://github.com/instructlab/community/blob/main/README.md) to get started with using and contributing to the project.
+Check out the community [README] (https://github.com/instructlab/community/blob/main/README.md) file to get started with using and contributing to the project.

 You may wish to read through the [project's FAQ] (https://github.com/instructlab/community/blob/main/FAQ.md) to get more familiar with all aspects of InstructLab.